apalecz2/anchor/docs/cloudflare-r2-setup.md

 ## Step 5 — Obtain the llama.cpp release archives

 Download the pre-built release archives from the llama.cpp GitHub releases page — **do not unzip or repackage them**.
-Note Windows/Linux ship as `.zip`, macOS as `.tar.gz`:
+Only Windows and macOS are provisioned for now (Linux is a later addition).
+Note Windows ships as `.zip`, macOS as `.tar.gz`:

 **URL:** https://github.com/ggerganov/llama.cpp/releases